ali-johnston/2024_trends-abundance-paper/README.md

 - `directional_power_nz`: proportion of non-zero trends that correctly classify the trend direction.
 - `directional_error_nz`: proportion of non-zero trends that incorrectly classify the trend direction.

 **`ebird-trends_ppy-binned-performance_2021.parquet`:** simulation-based power and error estimates for each species, grouped into half percent trend magnitude bins.
+This file is located in the Zenodo component of the archived materials.
+The columns of the data table are:
 - `species_code`: 6-letter eBird species code.
 - `season`: season for which the trend was estimated.
 - `ppy_bin_midpoint`: mid-point of the trend magnitude bins.